d11wtq/rdo/README.md

 When sending pull requests, please use topic branches—don't send a pull request from the master branch of your fork, as that may change unintentionally.

+I haven't looked at what I need to change to have the drivers compile on Windows yet, but I will do.
+If anybody beats me to it, pull requests will be gladly accepted!
+I'll probably add some thin JDBC wrappers for jRuby.

 ### Writing a driver for RDO